snowplow-archive/snowplow.github.com/_posts/2015-06-01-spark-streaming-example-project-0.1.0-released.md

 ![data compile png][data-compile]

 While this runs, let's make sure you have AWS.

 ####Step 2: Get your AWS IAM credentials and configure it using AWS CLI

-You are going to need IAM based credentials for AWS.
+You're going to need IAM-based credentials for AWS.
 So get your keys ready and "inv configure_aws_credentials" in the vagrant box.

 NOTE: Make sure the account has permissions for Kinesis and DynamoDB services

 ```bash